lsegura06/Potential-enigma/README.md

 ## Usage
-Answer the prompted questions to create a readme file
+Answer a series of questions to create a readme file.

 ## Contributing